Oprichnina: Cultural depictions

 Ivan Lazhechnikov wrote the tragedy The Oprichniki (Опричники), on which Tchaikovsky based his opera The Oprichnik.
 In turn, Tchaikovsky's opera inspired a 1911 painting by Apollinary Vasnetsov, depicting a city street and people fleeing in panic at the arrival of the oprichniki.

+Oprichniki Malyuta Skuratov, Alexei Basmanov and his son Fyodor Basmanov are main characters in Ivan the Terrible, a classic historical epic film (released in two parts in 1944 and 1946) directed by Sergei Eisenstein.